SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/historical-linguistics/language-change.md

 ### semantic change

-»⟮Semantic change⟯« is ⟮＿language change＿⟯ of ⟮＿sememe(s)＿⟯ of ⟮a particular ＿lexical unit＿⟯.
+»⟮Semantic change⟯« is ⟮＿language change＿⟯ of ⟮＿sememe(s)＿⟯ of ⟮a particular ＿lexemic unit＿⟯.
-⟮Semantic change⟯ = ⟮semantic shift⟯ = ⟮semantic drift⟯
+⟮Semantic change⟯ =syn= ⟮semantic shift⟯ =syn= ⟮semantic drift⟯

 Common types of ⟮＿semantic change＿⟯ are ⟮narrowing/widening⟯, ⟮amelioration/pejoration⟯

 #### widening/narrowing

-⟮Semantic widening/narrowing⟯ is commonly abbreviated as ⟮widening/narrowing⟯ ⟮Widening/narrowing⟯ is also known as ⟮generalization/specialization⟯.
+⟮Semantic widening/narrowing⟯ =short=> ⟮widening/narrowing⟯
+⟮Widening/narrowing⟯ =syn= ⟮generalization/specialization⟯.
-»⟮Widening/narrowing⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿a lexical unit＿⟯ takes on ⟮＿the sememe＿⟯ of ⟮one of its ＿hyper/hyponyms＿⟯. e.g. assassin: specific order of killers -&gt; any killer; starve: die -&gt; die by lack of food; wife: any woman -&gt; woman to whom one is married
+»⟮Widening/narrowing⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿a lexemic unit＿⟯ takes on ⟮＿the sememe＿⟯ of ⟮one of its ＿hyper/hyponyms＿⟯. e.g. assassin: specific order of killers -&gt; any killer; starve: die -&gt; die by lack of food; wife: any woman -&gt; woman to whom one is married

 #### amelioration/pejoration

-⟮amelioration/pejoration⟯ is also known as ⟮elevation/degeneration⟯
+⟮amelioration/pejoration⟯ =syn= ⟮elevation/degeneration⟯
-»⟮Amelioration/pejoration⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿the sememe＿⟯ of ⟮＿a lexical unit＿⟯ ⟮becomes more positive/negative⟯. e.g. pretty: sly -&gt; beautiful; knight: servant -&gt; feudal warrior; villain: serf -&gt; evildoer; knave: servant -&gt; rogue
+»⟮Amelioration/pejoration⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿the sememe＿⟯ of ⟮＿a lexemic unit＿⟯ ⟮becomes more positive/negative⟯. e.g. pretty: sly -&gt; beautiful; knight: servant -&gt; feudal warrior; villain: serf -&gt; evildoer; knave: servant -&gt; rogue

 ### lexis

+»⟮lexical change⟯« is ⟮＿language change＿⟯ of ⟮＿the lexis＿ of a languoid⟯.

 #### relexification

-»⟮Relexification⟯« is replacing ⟮most/all⟯ of ⟮＿the lexis＿⟯ ⟮of one languoid with that of another languoid⟯ while ⟮leaving the grammar intact⟯
+»⟮Relexification⟯« is ⟮＿lexical change＿⟯ that is replacing ⟮most/all⟯ of ⟮＿the lexis＿⟯ ⟮of one languoid with that of another languoid⟯.

-## why do things change

-### language contact

-»⟮Language contact⟯« is ⟮＿language change＿⟯ due to ⟮the influence of other languoid(s)⟯.
-»⟮Contact linguistics⟯« is the field that studies ⟮＿language contact＿⟯

-#### borrowing

-»⟮Borrowing⟯« is a ⟮form of⟯ ⟮＿language change＿⟯ ⟮c-;caused by⟯ ⟮＿language contact＿⟯.
-»⟮Borrowing⟯« is ⟮＿a languoid＿⟯ ⟮gaining⟯ ⟮＿a recipium＿⟯ ⟮c-;via⟯ ⟮＿a donum＿⟯.
-⟮＿Donum and recipium＿⟯ (my terms) are both ⟮＿linguemes＿⟯.
-»⟮The donor language⟯« is ⟮＿the languoid＿⟯ ⟮whence⟯ ⟮＿the donum＿⟯.
-»⟮The recipient language⟯« is ⟮＿the languoid＿⟯ ⟮wither⟯ ⟮＿the recipium＿⟯.
-»⟮A borrowing⟯« is ⟮＿a lingueme＿⟯ ⟮aquired via ＿borrowing＿⟯.
-»⟮A native word⟯« is ⟮＿a lexical unit＿⟯ that is ⟮not ＿a borrowing＿⟯.
-⟮＿Borrowing＿⟯ is ⟮categorized by⟯ ⟮what kind of ＿linguistic items＿⟯ ⟮＿the donum＿ and ＿the recipium＿ are⟯.
-Sometimes various borrowing-related terminology is used differently.

-##### recipium

-###### sememes

-»⟮A semantic loan⟯« is a type of ⟮＿borrowing＿⟯ where ⟮＿donum＿ and ＿recipium＿⟯ are ⟮＿sememes＿⟯.
-In a »⟮semantic loan⟯«, ⟮＿a lexical item＿⟯ ⟮exists in two languoids⟯, but is ⟮lacking ＿a sememe＿⟯ in ⟮the ＿recipient language＿⟯, which ⟮is then transferred⟯. realize (make happen, become aware of) / realisieren (make happen) → realize (make happen, become aware of) / realisieren (make happen, become aware of)

-###### lexical units

-When ⟮＿a recipium＿⟯ is ⟮＿a lexical unit＿⟯, ⟮c_-;＿the donum＿⟯ may be a ⟮lexical unit⟯, ⟮a morphological pattern/tree structure⟯, ⟮a morpheme⟯, or ⟮a sememe⟯.
-⟮＿Foreign words＿⟯ and ⟮c_;＿loanwords＿⟯ are ⟮＿borrowings＿⟯ where the ⟮＿recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿the same lexical unit＿⟯.
-The difference between them is that »⟮foreign words⟯« ⟮are still recognizably foreign⟯, while »⟮c-;loanwords⟯« ⟮have been completely integrated into the recipient language⟯.
-»⟮A loan formation⟯« is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮a morphological pattern/tree structure of a lexical unit⟯, which ⟮is filled with native morphemes⟯.
-⟮＿Loan translations＿⟯ and ⟮＿loan renditions＿⟯ are the two types of ⟮＿loan formations＿⟯.
-The difference between them is that »⟮loan translations⟯« ⟮translate all segments exactly⟯, while »⟮c-;loan renditions⟯« ⟮only translates the segments roughly⟯.
-While weekend → Wochenende is a ⟮＿loan translation＿⟯, skyscraper → Wolkenkratzer is a ⟮c_;＿loan rendition/rendering＿⟯ ⟮Calque⟯ is a synonym for ⟮loan translation⟯.
-»⟮A loanblen⟯«d is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿a morpheme＿⟯, which is ⟮combined with (a) native morpheme(s)⟯
-»⟮A loan creation⟯« is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿a sememe＿⟯.
+^while changing nothing else

 ##### properties